Partial Identification of Individual-Level Parameters Using Aggregate Data in a Nonparametric Model

 The rest of the paper proceeds as follows.
-Section \ref{sec2} presents identified sets on the parameters of interest under several different assumptions.
-Section \ref{sec3} develops consistent estimation and inference procedures.
-Section \ref{sec4} presents and discusses results from an empirical application using standardized exam data and simulation exercises calibrated to the dataset.
-Section \ref{sec5} concludes.
+Section \ref{sec2} presents identified sets on the parameters of interest.
+Section \ref{sec3} presents a discussion of consistent estimation and inference procedures.
+In Section \ref{sec4} I perform three simulation studies to evaluate the performance of the inference procedure and explore what features of the data drive bound width.
+Section \ref{sec5} presents an empirical illustration of the methodology.
+Section \ref{sec6} concludes.